Planning with Uncertainty: Symmetries, Policy Inference, and Solution Compression: Introduction

+There are several works in the literature that present techniques for solving FOND planning tasks, from approaches that use classical planning techniques to first generate optimistic policies and iteratively refine them into flawless solutions \citep{kuter2008using, fu2011simple, muise2012improved, pereira2022iterative, muise2024prp} and approaches that incrementally solve the task for bigger and bigger portions of the state space until solving the original problem \citep{hansen2001lao, mattmuller2010pattern}, to approaches that compile FOND into some more general paradigm \citep{cimatti2003weak, kissmann2009solving, ramirez2014directed, geffner2018compact, rodriguez2022fond, yadav2023declarative}.
+In this work, we focus on another direction for solving FOND planning tasks: policy-space explicit search~\citep{messa2023best}.

-A$^*$ with Non-Determinism (AND$^*$ for short)~\citep{messa2023best} generalizes A$^*$~\citep{hart1968formal} for FOND planning.
-It explicitly searches for a solution policy in the space of policies of the FOND task.
-Starting with only the empty policy, which maps no state to no action, AND$^*$ uses a priority queue to keep track of a range of incomplete policies that are candidates to become a solution.
+\revb{A$^*$ with Non-Determinism (AND$^*$ for short)~\citep{messa2023best} ``generalizes'' A$^*$~\citep{hart1968formal} for FOND planning.
+It performs a best-first search in a constructive space of policies to find a solution policy for the FOND planning task.} Starting with only the empty policy, which maps no state to no action, AND$^*$ uses a priority queue to keep track of a range of incomplete policies that are candidates to become a solution.
 It repeatedly chooses from the queue the most promising candidate policy until it finds one that is a solution.
-If the chosen policy is not yet a solution, AND$^*$ replaces it in the queue with its \emph{successor} policies.
-AND$^*$ is sound and complete, and is able to find a solution with a minimal number of mapped states when using a suitable heuristic function to evaluate the promise of the candidate policies~\citep{messa2023best}.
+If the chosen policy is not yet a solution, AND$^*$ improves it to generate new candidate policies, which are then inserted in the queue.
+The search continues until a solution is found or the queue becomes empty.
+AND$^*$ is sound and complete, and has optimality guarantees when using an appropriate heuristic function to guide the search. \revb{In this work, we study the structure of FOND policies and policy-space search aiming to develop a collection of techniques to improve the performance of AND$^*$.}

-In this work, we study policy equivalences.
-In the same way that two different solutions that have the same size can be considered equivalent, assuming we just want to optimize their compactness, we can have specific rules that determine whether two candidate policies are equivalent for the purposes of finding a (compact) solution.
-We study how to derive policy equivalence rules by looking at the structure of the policies.
-We use these rules to avoid expanding multiple policies from the same class of equivalence, substantially improving the performance of AND$^*$.
-We introduce a polynomial-time procedure, called \emph{the concretizer}, that allows the construction of a solution policy by only knowing its states and not its mappings.
-This procedure allows the development of stronger rules of policy equivalences.

-Similarly to how policies can be equivalent to one another, states can also be equivalent to one another.
-We detect equivalences of states through the computation of structural symmetries~\citep{pochter2011exploiting, shleyfman2015heuristics}.
-And we use that to strengthen the detection of equivalent policies.
-We apply a recent technique from the group theory literature to improve the computation of structural symmetries.